-The time window is the amount of time an appropriately conditioned and trained llama would navigate the course and trail obstacles as designed, at a pace that would be set on a typical pack trip and allowing for rest stops.
-This window must be established for each trial's Field Test.
+The time window is the amount of time an appropriately conditioned and trained llama should be able to complete the field test at a pace typical of a pack trip.
+This window must be established for each trial's field test.
 A minimum time is set to discourage the trial from becoming a race, while a maximum is set to preclude unwilling or unfit llamas from successfully completing the course.